 Our inpatient drug rehab program assists patients recovering from substance abuse.
 By using a holistic approach to treatment, our mission is to help residents improve all aspects of their lives impacted by drug or alcohol addiction.
 Our health care professionals use evidence-based approaches such as dialectical behavior therapy (DBT) or cognitive behavioral therapy (CBT) to address any underlying issues that may be causing addiction and to develop individualized prevention mechanisms.

-Along with mental health resources, our rehab centers provide acupuncture, sound healing meditation, yoga and equine-assisted therapy.
+Along with mental health resources, our rehab centers provide sound healing meditation, yoga and equine-assisted therapy.
 Our prevention efforts also recognize that a patient’s background can influence their addiction.
 If an individual is part of the Native American or LGBTQ+ community, we provide the support they need for their unique experiences.
 The addictions that we treat during inpatient rehab include:

 - Prescription drugs